Be the host with the most (gin) and throw the best gin soaked party ever with these top tips and ideas.

 Gin lends itself to plenty of fun themes.
 You could host a throwback speakeasy vibe with jazz, lounge suits, flapper dresses and plenty of cocktails.
 Then there’s an English Garden Fete with bunting, grass and plenty of easy G&T’s.
 A boozy tea party is a great excuse to break out the vintage dress, and use the posh china, while serving up some sublime punches.

 Every party needs canapes to nibble on between sips.
 Gin is a hugely flexible drink when it comes to food pairings and really any party snacks you can think of will be fine so long as they aren’t too powerfully aromatic.
+If you really want to go wild with the gin theme why not try some ginfused food like a gin and tonic tart or gin & tonic cake!

 Gin & Juice - Snoop dogg